Qinwen Zheng vs. Elena Rybakina: Prediction and Match Betting Odds | China Open

 Qinwen Zheng vs. Elena Rybakina Trends and Insights

-- Through 49 matches over the past 12 months (across all court surfaces), Zheng has played 21.0 games per match and won 54.6% of them.
+- Zheng has played 49 matches over the past year (across all court surfaces), and 21.0 games per match.

 - On hard courts, Zheng has played 31 matches over the past 12 months, totaling 20.2 games per match while winning 56.0% of games.